getCannaBiz/cannabiz-menu/README.md

 ### Easy to use shortcodes

-As of version 1.2, the WP Dispensary menu plugin comes with built in shortcodes which allow you to display your menu with any theme.
+WP Dispensary comes with built in shortcodes which allow you to display your menu with any theme.

 You can call your menu anywhere shortcodes are accepted in your theme.
 The shortcodes and options currently available are below.